The State of Texas Massage Therapist Requirements

 How Do I Become A Massage Therapist in Texas?

-If you’re ready to move into your career as a massage therapist in Texas, you must register with the Texas Department of Health Services.
+If you’re ready to move into your career as a massage therapist in Texas, you must register with the Texas Department of Licensing and Regulation.
 The registration fee is $117.
 Once you are registered, you must receive licensure by the Board.
 If you do not register, you will be working illegally and can receive a fine.

 In order to receive this license, you must complete a minimum of 500 hours from an accredited massage therapy program and pass a national massage licensing examination.

 You can find application request forms on their website.

 Below are two approved schools in Texas to help you get started on what you may be looking for in a massage therapy education.

 - Academy for Massage Therapy Training: Students at this school will learn massage therapy education with a specialization in deep tissue massage.
 The Academy believes that they and their students are dedicated to offering the best massage therapy anywhere, and “it all starts with how well we do in the classroom.”

 - South Texas Vocational Technical Institute: One of the leading massage schools in Texas, students at this school learn from experienced industry professionals with a focus on hands-on training.
 Students will gain real experience practicing Swedish massage, hydrotherapy, and clinical techniques.

 The average annual wage of a massage therapist in Texas was $37,230 in 2014.
 This is on the lower side of state earnings, with the average national salary at $41,790.
 However, massage therapists who work in Corpus Christi have the opportunity to earn a higher salary, with the average for this city at $44,550 annually.